 What are the treatments for Kidney problems?

-Identifying severe kidney problems and diseases in its early stages, we can treat it more effectively and postpone kidney failure or even stop it.
-Additionally, we can also reduce the risk for cardio vascular problems.
-Most of the times, these diseases can be deduced through urine and blood pressure tests.
+By identifying severe kidney problems and diseases in its early stages, we can treat it more effectively and postpone kidney failure or even stop it.
+Additionally, we can also reduce the risk of cardiovascular problems.
+These diseases can be deduced through urine and blood pressure tests.

 It is a healthy practice to undergo urine and blood pressure tests for children of all ages once a year.
 Same can be followed by adults as well.
 One thing we should always keep in mind is, Prevention is always better than cure.